 The currrent Group Plan was adopted in June 2018 and came into effect on 1 July 2018.
+A revised CDEM Group strategy, vision and priorities were incorporated into the Plan.
 The next statutory review of the Plan is due in 2023.
 Work on a recovery strategy in Taranaki is continuing, arising from a new requirement under the CDEM Act to include this element within group plans.
 The Annual Report for CDEM activities and peformance in 2019/2020 has been presented to the CEG and Group.
-Related work projects arising from the new Group Plan have been subsequently implemented, including receipt and adoption of a review of TA responsibilities and functions, a stocktake of hazards and risks research undertaken for the Taranaki region, a stocktake of regional readiness, and risk reduction, risk and hazard identification workshops.
-A CDEM Group strategy, vision and priorities were incorporated into the Plan.
+Related work projects arising from the current Group Plan have been subsequently implemented, including receipt and adoption of a review of TA responsibilities and functions, a stocktake of hazards and risks research undertaken for the Taranaki region, a stocktake of regional readiness, and risk reduction, risk and hazard identification workshops.
+The Group considered a budget for 2021-2022 at its last meeting